Secure Adaptive Group Testing: Problem Formulation

 \fi (2) At the eavesdropper, observing $Z^T$, \ifshort $\lim_{T \to \infty} \frac{1}{T}I(W;Z^T) = 0$. \else

-\fi \end{definition} \off{ To conclude, The goal is to design (for parameters $N$ and $K$) an $N\times T$ measurement matrix, a feedback mechanism where the measurement matrix depends on the outcome of the previous pool-tests and a decoding algorithm $\hat(Y^T,F^T)$, such that, observing $Y^{T}$ and $F^T$, the legitimate user will identify the subset of defective items (with high probability), yet, observing $Z^{T}$, the eavesdropper cannot (asymptotically) identify the status of the items, defective or not.}
+\fi \end{definition} To conclude, The goal is to design (for parameters $N$, $K$ and $R_f$) an adaptive measurement scheme, where a feedback mechanism which depends on the outcome of previous tests controls the new tests, and a decoding algorithm, such that, observing $Y^{T}$ and $F^T$, the legitimate lab will identify the subset of defective items (with high probability), yet, observing $Z^{T}$, the eavesdropper cannot (asymptotically) infer the status of the items.